cibofdevs/envpilot/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License
 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSE) for details. # Force Netlify rebuild - Sat Jul 26 00:48:57 +04 2025